-Technology is central to the complex interactions between building resilient infrastructure in sustainable cities.
+Technology is central to manage the complex interactions within building resilient infrastructures in sustainable cities.
 To achieve the goal of resilience, many of the low-and middle-income countries need to improve their construction processes by way of the use of integrated geospatial and engineering solutions across the construction lifecycle.
 BIM, as it is defined, refers to a "combination or a set of technologies and organizational solutions to increase inter-organizational and disciplinary collaboration in the construction industry and to improve the productivity and quality of the design, construction and maintenance of buildings" (Miettinen and Paavola, 2014).